 See details on our worktrade web page.
-The application deadline is March 31st and we are strict about it - except that sometimes we still need lifeguards after the deadline has passed so if you are a certified lifeguard it's okay to check in with us later.
+The application deadline is April 10 this year (usually March 31st) and we are strict about it - except that sometimes we still need lifeguards after the deadline has passed so if you are a certified lifeguard it's okay to check in with us later.